Maggot: Medical treatment

 Live maggots of certain species of flies have been used since antiquity for wound debridement.
 Larvae of calliphorid flies of the species Lucilia sericata are widely used.
 Not all species are safe and effective; use of the wrong species would invite pathological myiasis.

 In controlled and sterile settings overseen by medical practitioners, maggot therapy introduces live, disinfected maggots into non-healing skin or soft wounds of a human or animal.
 They feed on the dead or necrotic tissue, leaving sound tissue largely unharmed.
 Studies have also shown that maggots kill bacteria.
 Three midgut lysozymes of L. sericata have antibacterial effects in maggot debridement therapy.
 The study demonstrated that the majority of gram-positive bacteria were destroyed in vivo within the particular section of the L. sericata midgut where lysozymes are produced.
 During the passage through the intestine of the maggots, the ability of bacteria to survive drastically decreased, implying the antibacterial action of the three midgut lysozymes.
 In 2005 maggot therapy was being used in about 1,300 medical centers.

-Acceptance by healthcare workers has inhibited acceptance, but a supplier of maggots said in 2022 that she had noticed significantly more acceptance over the four years she had worked in the field.
+Apprehension from healthcare workers has inhibited acceptance, but a supplier of maggots said in 2022 that she had noticed significantly more acceptance over the four years she had worked in the field.
 Acceptance among patients is high.